schurlix/unbound-onlywhite/README.md

 ### working with unbound-control

+This is basically done by invoking `exam.py`.

 ## FAQ

+Q: What is the status of this project?

+A: This is a first shot, now version numbers.
+I'm still not sure whether this makes sense over using squid or some other proxy.
+Finally,

 Q: Which nmap command to use to see who responds to arp on my net?